 - Open the Privacy & Security category.

-- Make sure Block dangerous and deceptive content is checked under Security.
+- Make sure to check Block dangerous and deceptive content under Security.

 - Recommended: Typically, do check Block dangerous downloads and Warn you about unwanted and uncommon software as well.

-- Not recommended: To disable all safe browsing checks in Mozilla Firefox, make sure block dangerous and deceptive content is disabled.
+- Not recommended: To disable all safe browsing checks in Mozilla Firefox, uncheck block dangerous and deceptive content.